Janine Duvitski: Television

 Shortly after leaving drama school, Duvitski was given a couple of small roles in television dramas but had no agent, and placed an advert in the Spotlight agency catalogue with a photograph.
-As a result she was approached by the BBC to test for a play about incest, entitled BBC2 Playhouse: Diane (1975).
-Although she was in her early 20s the part was that of a 13-year-old girl but her audition was sufficiently convincing to win her the role.
+As a result she was approached by the BBC to test for a play about incest titled Diane, produced in 1975 as an episode in the BBC2 Playhouse series.
+The part was that of a 13-year-old girl, while Duvitski was then in her early 20s, but her audition was sufficiently convincing to win her the role.
 The door thus opened to her for more TV and stage roles and, whilst she was appearing in Don Juan at Hampstead Theatre, London, she was spotted by Mike Leigh who offered her the part of Angie in the stage production of Abigail's Party (1977), which she repeated in the television version.
 Duvitski's principal television credits include the roles of Jane Edwards in Waiting for God (1990–1994), Pippa Trench in One Foot in the Grave (1990–2000), and Jacqueline Stewart in Benidorm (2007–2018).
 In the BBC's Vanity Fair she played Mrs Crawley.
 She has also appeared on Lily Savage's Blankety Blank.

 She has also appeared in the one-off production of Blue Remembered Hills by Dennis Potter, as well as in episodes of Foyle's War ("Fifty Ships"), Brush Strokes, Cowboys, Citizen Smith, Minder, Midsomer Murders (1998), My Family, Man About the House, The Georgian House, The New Statesman, The Black Stuff by Alan Bleasdale, The Knowledge, Z-Cars, The Worst Week of My Life, Little Dorrit, Still Open All Hours and, in 2013, as Emily Scuttlebutt in the CBeebies show Old Jack's Boat.

 In 2015 Duvitski starred in the BBC sitcom Boy Meets Girl.
 In 2017 she appeared as Mrs Leydon, the Chapel assistant, in BBC's mockumentary Hospital People.